robgyiv/robgyiv/README.md

 ### Hello, world!

-I'm Robbie, a software engineer based in London, UK.
+I'm Robbie - a software engineer based in London, UK.

-For the last few years I've been specialising in frontend development - mostly using JavaScript, React and Node.js.

-I'm now working more full stack professionally and have been building with Kubernetes, Scala, and Python.

-The web3 bug has bit me and there might not be any going back.
-I've been having fun learning about Solidity, Solana programs and dApps and keen to keep exploring what's possible - exciting times are ahead for us all.
+My current focus is in backend development - predominantly using Python.
+Recently, I've been drawn to Rust and am keen to explore more applications of this exciting language.

+I'm also a proficient frontend developer, creating projects of all sizes using {Java,Type}Script, React and Node.js.

 <!--
 **robgyiv/robgyiv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.